What to Know About Driving a Moving Van

 Getting comfortable with the moving van's controls is the first step toward driving the vehicle with confidence.
 Be sure to identify where the headlights, windshield wipers, horn and window controls are located.
 Take some time to adjust the seat position as well as the rear-view and side-view mirrors.
 You'll feel more relaxed while driving if you're sitting in a comfortable position with all-around visibility.
 (It'll help to know how to adjust the climate controls quickly as well.

-The Tappet brothers, hosts of the popular NPR radio show Car Talk, note that "by moving the side mirrors farther out, you can line up all three of your mirrors so that they have minimal overlap."
+The Tappet brothers, hosts of the popular NPR radio show Car Talk, note that "by moving the side mirrors farther out, you can line up your mirrors so that they have minimal overlap."
 They provide a convenient tutorial explaining to drivers how to adjust their mirrors for minimal blind spots.
 This technique is useful for small personal vehicles and large moving vehicles.
-If your rearview mirror doesn't provide good visibility be sure to adjust your sideview mirrors for optimal visibility.
+While this was written with rearview mirrors in mind, tips 2 and 4 still provide a good guide for aligning your side mirrors.

 An empty moving van will handle much differently than a loaded moving van.
 Size also plays a part in handling.
 Before you hit any major highways or streets, drive the van around.
 Keep these key points in mind:

 Vans handle much differently than passenger cars thanks to their size.

 Vans can be top heavy, meaning that they may tip over if you take turns too quickly.

 It will take longer to stop in a van than it does in a standard car.
 Allow even more stopping time when the van is loaded.

 Be mindful of passing other vehicles on highways.
 Limited visibility makes lane changes uncertain.